Resultyst/Indian_Grocery/README.md

 # 🛒 Indian Grocery List Generator

 A user-friendly web application to create, manage, and export grocery lists with Indian-specific items.
-Perfect for households to organize their monthly shopping!
+Perfect for Moms to organize their monthly shopping!

+Note: I made this for my mom😁😉

 ## ✨ Features